Skip links and keyboard navigation

 Public records must be retained for the minimum retention period set out under a retention and disposal schedule.

-It's important to regularly dispose of records.
-Your agency's disposal plan will ensure your agency has proper coverage by documenting the disposal of its records.
+It's important to regularly dispose of public records.
+A disposal plan will ensure your public authority has proper planning in place and can document the disposal of your public records.

 Policy requirements

-Records governance policy requirement 6 addresses the disposal of a record.
+Records governance policy requirement 6 addresses the disposal of a public record.

 Disposal

-- A disposal authorisation issued by the State Archivist
+1. A current disposal authorisation issued by the State Archivist, or

-- Other legal authority that instructs you to dispose of records in a certain way
+2. Other legal authority that instructs you to dispose of public records in a certain way.

-Below you will find specific information on key stages of record disposal, from understanding a record's value, to the destruction of records that are no longer required.
+Below you will find specific information on key stages for the disposal of public records, from understanding the value of a public record through to the destruction of records that are no longer required.

 Minimum retention periods are based on administrative, legal and fiscal requirements and consideration of the historical and community value of records.
 A record's value may be identified as:

-Queensland State Archives' Appraisal Statement outlines the criteria used to appraise permanent archival or enduring archival value records—for example, records that document the primary functions of government or records that make a substantial contribution to community memory.
+Queensland State Archives' Appraisal Statement (PDF, 367.9 KB) outlines the criteria used to appraise permanent archival or enduring archival value public records—for example, public records that document the primary functions of government or public records that document Queensland society and culture.

-As it does not adequately reflect records of importance to Aboriginal and Torres Strait Islander peoples, it should be read in conjunction with Queensland State Archives' Statement of Intent which marks a new approach to sharing and valuing the historical knowledge of Aboriginal peoples and Torres Strait Islander peoples.
+As it does not adequately reflect records of importance to Aboriginal and Torres Strait Islander peoples, the Appraisal Statement should be read in conjunction with Queensland State Archives' Statement of Intent which marks a new approach to sharing and valuing the historical knowledge of Aboriginal peoples and Torres Strait Islander peoples.

 First Nations worldviews and methods